MapRun is an Android/iOS orienteering app that provides GPS based

 You access permanent, public courses by choosing "Select Event".
 If you don't have data access on your phone normally, you should do this whilst near a suitable wifi hotspot, and the event details will be downloaded to your phone.
 Otherwise you can just do this at the event start location.

-Navigate the folders to find the desired event (eg. "ACT", then "StreetO", then "Monash May 2020") and select it.
-If you wish, you can select "Go to Start" to review or the course.
-If you are not at the start location, select the Home icon (top left) and confirm abort.
+Navigate the folders to find the desired event (eg. "ACT", then "StreetO", then "Parkes OACT Oct 2022 SA") and select it.
+If you wish, you can select "Go to Start" to review the course.
+If you are not at the start location, select the Home icon (top left) and confirm abort to exit this view.

-If on location and starting the course, a red dot will appear showing your current location, and confirming that your GPS is active.
+If on location and starting the course, first check the status bar at the bottom of the screen.
+This will start red (indicating no GPS lock), then change to yellow and finally green.
+If it stays red, then the app is not receiving GPS information.
+You need to check your phone settings to ensure the app has Location access (see the guidance and link above on phone settings).
+Assuming you have a green status, it provides an indication of your GPS accuracy, and a red dot will appear showing your current location, and confirming that your GPS is active.
 When you get close enough to the start location (S1), the app will beep, your location dot will vanish, and the timer starts for the course.
 You can now navigate the course, line or scatter as indicated, to each desired control in turn.
 As you approach each control, the app will beep, and the control will turn green indicating that it has been "punched".
 Note that your phone GPS will have a degree of error, so there may be times when you need to wait or hunt around a little, to punch a control.
 Continue until you have punched all the controls you want, and then navigate to the finish (F1) location (often co-located with start) where you register as finishing the course (successfully or not) once you punch it.
 Note that you must have punched at least one control before you can punch finish.
+The app will punch any control that you approach, and can punch a control multiple times, as long as you punch another control between.
+Any extra punches will be ignored when the app checks your course for validity after you finish.
+You just need to punch all needed controls in order (if a line course) or a suitable selection (scatter course) to have a successful result.

 Important: do not approach the finish location until you are actually ready to finish the course.
 If you do and it registers, you will find your course run has been prematurely terminated!
 So take note of any course route choice that brings you back into the finish location vicinity, and keep far enough away not to register.